maldoinc/wireup/docs/pages/examples/fastapi.md

         return f"Running in env={self.env}; db={self.db.get_result()}"

-# Another service which doesn't have dependencies but can greet people in many languages
+# Another dependency which doesn't have dependencies but can greet people in many languages
 @container.register
 class GreeterService:
     @staticmethod